alinenink/myrecipes/README.md

 This project demonstrates the synergy of modern web development tools and creative design, making it a comprehensive and engaging platform for managing recipes.

+---

-## **License
+## **License**

-This project is licensed under the MIT License, which permits reuse for personal, provided that proper credit is given.
+This project is licensed under the MIT License, permitting its reuse for personal purposes, provided proper credit is given.

-# * Developed by
+---

+## **Developed by**

-This project was created and developed by Aline Nink, with a focus on delivering a sophisticated and accessible web experience.
+This project was created and developed by Aline Nink, focusing on delivering a sophisticated and accessible web experience.
 To learn more about my work and explore other projects, visit my portfolio:

 [Aline Nink Portfolio](https://alinenink.github.io/alinenink)